A 2022 New York Public Library Best Book for Kids!

 Jamilah Thompkins-Bigelow is a Philadelphia-based educator and children’s book author.
 Her works, which center young Black Muslim protagonists, have been recognized and critically praised by many trusted voices in literature, including American Library Association, School Library Journal, and NPR.
 Her books include Mommy’s Khimar and Your Name is a Song, and she is a contributor to the Once Upon an Eid anthology.

 Tiffany Rose is a teacher, world traveler, and the left-handed author/illustrator of M is for Melanin.
-She is also the illustrator of Abdul’s Story and Hurry Kate, You’ll Be Late.
+She is also the illustrator of Abdul’s Story, All I Need to Be, and Hurry Kate, or You’ll Be Late.
 Tiffany is passionate about creating art and meaningful stories that reflect the everyday experiences of underrepresented voices in children’s literature.
 Tiffany currently lives and works in Shanghai, China.
 She’s a lover of coffee, wanderlust, massive curly afros, and children being their imaginative, quirky, free selves.
 Visit her at ASouthPawDraws.com.

 Publisher: Salaam Reads/Simon & Schuster Books for Young Readers (March 29, 2022)